Roslovets-Inc/ckeditor5-build-strapi-wysiwyg/README.md

 # Enhanced build of CKEditor 5 for Strapi

+# ⚠️ DEPRECATED: This branch for Strapi v3 is outdated and not maintained.
+Please switch to the `main` branch and upgrade to Strapi v4 ⚠️

 Enhanced build of [CKEditor 5](https://github.com/ckeditor/ckeditor5) to replace default [Strapi](https://github.com/strapi/strapi) WYSIWYG editor.

 ![ckeditor5-build-strapi-wysiwyg demo screenshot](/demo/demo.png)